Ministry of Economic Development, Job Creation and Trade: History

-Responsibilities for economic development in the Ontario government shifted over time as the province's economy evolved.
+Responsibilities for industries and economic development in the Ontario government shifted over time as the province's economy evolved.

-Prior to confederation, the Bureau of Agriculture of the Province of Canada was responsible for collecting facts and statistics relating to the agricultural, mechanical and manufacturing interests.
+Since farming was the primary means of economic production in the 1800s, responsibility for economic development and planning, as far as a going concern of the government, rest with the agriculture department.
+Prior to Canadian confederation, the Bureau of Agriculture of the Province of Canada was responsible for collecting facts and statistics relating to the agricultural, mechanical and manufacturing interests.
+Soon after the confederation in 1867, the Act for the Encouragement of Agriculture, Horticulture, Arts, and Manufactures was enacted, which established the Bureau of Agriculture and Arts within the Department of Agriculture and Public Works.
+"Arts", at the time, referred to the practical application of an industrial, manufacturing, or scientific pursuit, rather than artistic pursuit or fine art.
+The annual report of the bureau, tabled by its departmental minister the Commissioner of Agriculture and Public Works, reported on policy issues such as tariff, technology innovation, industrial development, issues that would in modern time be in the purview of the economic development ministry.

-On March 4, 1868, the Act for the Encouragement of Agriculture, Horticulture, Arts, and Manufactures received royal assent, establishing the Department of the Commissioner of Agriculture and Public Works.
-"Arts", at the time, referred to the practical application of an industrial, manufacturing, or scientific pursuit, rather than to its current meaning.
-In 1877, the department was renamed the Department of the Commissioner of Agriculture and Arts.
-The industrial, or "arts", functions of the department were carried out through the Bureau of Agriculture and Arts from 1877 until 1882, and the Bureau of Industries from 1882.
+In 1882, the Bureau of Industries assumed responsibility for sectors other than farming.
 Although the Bureau was under the general direction of the Commissioner of Agriculture (or the Minister of Agriculture after 1888), the day to day operations were carried out by a small staff under the direction of the Secretary of the Bureau of Industries.
 From 1880 on however, the focus of that bureau was agricultural in nature.
-In the late 1800s and early 1900s, the responsibilities for various manufacturing industrial matters were carried out at various times by the Department of the Provincial Secretary, Department of Education, and the Bureau of Labour among others.
+In the late 1800s and early 1900s, the responsibilities for various manufacturing industrial matters were shared at various times with the Department of the Provincial Secretary, Department of Education, and the Bureau of Labour among others.

 The Department of Planning and Development was established in 1944.
 Initially, its mandate was focused in postwar rehabilitation efforts.
 Over time, the department was mandated to work with agricultural, industrial, labour, mining, trade and other associations and organisations and with public and private sector enterprises in order to create and maintain productive employment and to develop the human and material resources of the province.
 In addition to trade and industry, the department at various times also had responsibilities over immigration, community planning, conservation, civil defence/emergency management.